GabiJunkes/MultipleBedSpawn/README.md

 # Permission

-<strong>multiplebedspawn.skipcooldown</strong> - Allow player to skip bed cool-down.
+<strong>multiplebedspawn.skipcooldown</strong> - Allow players to skip bed cool-down.

+<strong>multiplebedspawn.maxcount.{num}</strong> - Allow players to have custom maximum bed amount.
+Change '{num}' with the number you want to be the max number of beds a player with this permission can have (ignores config.yml setting).

 # Help needed